heartsh/consprob/README.md

 | :-: | :-: |
 | 1.5 * 10<sup>-4</sup> | 4.4 * 10<sup>-5</sup> |

-In my running time benchmarking of ConsAlifold adopting ConsProb, the CONTRAfold v2.02 model was significantly slower than the Turner 2004 model due to the larger spaces of possible RNA structural alignments:
+In my running time benchmarking of ConsAlifold adopting ConsProb, the CONTRAfold v2.02 model was slightly slower than the Turner 2004 model due to the larger spaces of possible RNA structural alignments:

 |![Prediction running time comparison](./assets/images_fixed/fig_2.png)
 |:-:|